Vernon Memorial Healthcare feels the stress of caring for COVID-19 patients

-Across the state of Wisconsin and the nation there is a high number of hospitalized COVID-19 patients being cared for by staff who, while dedicated, are feeling the stress of the high number of very ill patients.
+Across Wisconsin and the nation there is a high number of hospitalized COVID-19 patients being cared for by staff who, while dedicated, are feeling the stress of the high number of very ill patients.
 Vernon Memorial Healthcare is no exception.

 VMH has seen a steady increase in the number of hospitalized COVID-19 patients from October through December.
 In October there were 12, in November 24 and in December the total was 25.

-The increased number of isolated patients increases the workload on all inpatient staff, including patients, nurses, nursing assistants, lab, pharmacy, etc.
+The increased number of isolated patients increases the workload on all inpatient staff, including nurses, nursing assistants, lab workers and pharmacy techs.

 Chief Nursing Officer Kristy Wiltrout said there was one instance where emergency room patients had to be diverted due to the pandemic because space was needed in the ER for higher-care COVID-19 patients who were waiting for transport.
 (VMH doesn’t have an intensive care unit.)